calamitymandy/AudioWOMAN/README.md

 🔹 **How to use it:**

 1. Enter the text you want to replace.
-2. Enter the new text.
+2. Enter the new text (or nothing if you want to erase the text you entered).
 3. Click **"Apply Replace"**.

 💡 **Tip:** Use this to adjust filenames or modify folder names before renaming.

-⚠ **Important:** If the text is not found in all paths, an error will be displayed.
+⚠ **Important:** The program searches for the first occurrence of the text you entered.
+If the text isn’t found in all paths, an error will be displayed.

 ---